DylanDDeng/ai-demo-tools/README.md

 ## Learning Resources

-This repository is a practical application of the following concepts:
+These demos represent my learning journey through the following concepts:

 - **Agent Frameworks** - How to build and organize AI agent systems
 - **RAG Architecture** - Practical implementation of retrieval-augmented generation